Are my pets Insured while travelling?

 Private Pet Insurance

 It is possible for individuals to obtain Pet Insurance for their personal animals through the RSPCA and other specialized insurance providers.
-These insurances as standard offer cover for many unexpected ailments and situations that would not be covered by our Public Liability or commercial insurances.
-Additionally such covers may apply during transport or while your Pet is in another persons care.
+These insurances offer cover for many unexpected ailments and situations that would not be covered by our Public Liability or commercial insurances and would generally apply during transport or while your Pet is in another persons care.
 However, as with all insurances, it is very important to read the fine print as some policies I believe do not cover your pet during transport and may not cover them while they are very young.
 The best Pet insurance products available may only be available if buying from a registered Breeder and we advise that all clients should discuss this with their Breeder prior to purchase.

 Because many ailments or issues with your pets can be expected to occur within its first few months we strongly recommend you ask your breeder whether they hold “Breeder Insurance” or obtain your own Pet Insurance prior to your pet leaving the breeders.
+There are Insurance policies available in Australia that will cover your new puppy or kitten from 6 weeks of age.
 Further to this it is important to know that if you have purchased your pup from a Breeder that the Breeder has clear obligations under Australian Consumer law to ensure that your pup is healthy and to offer a remedy to the situation if it is not in exactly the same way that a warranty applies on any other consumer purchase.